How to Negotiate Salary for Your Next Career Move

 Do your research

-Before you enter any salary negotiation, you need to do thorough research on the market and standards in the industry to ensure that your salary suggestion is realistic.
-Things that may affect the amount you are offered could be your experience degree, size of the company, and location (?).
-One way to gather information is to network with colleagues or others who are in the same profession.
+Before you begin any pay negotiation, it’s crucial to do thorough research on standard industry rates and market rates to ensure that your salary request is realistic.
+The factors that could affect this could include experience degree, size of the company and the location of the company. (?).
+A great method of gathering information is to network with colleagues or other professionals within your job field.

 Research Online

-Find out more about your situation by talking with colleagues who have been in similar roles, or reaching out through professionally-oriented networks as well as brainstorming professionals in professional organizations.
+Find out more about your situation by talking with people who have had similar positions or reaching out through professionally-oriented networks and brainstorming with professionals in professional organizations.

 Make talking points

-The time spent in preparing for a negotiations is always a good time spent.
-You’ll feel much more confident when giving your argument if you have a clearly defined set of talking points outlined ahead of time.
+Preparing for a negotiation is always well spent.
+You’ll feel more confident in presenting your case if you have a clearly defined set of talking points outlined ahead of time.

-Here are some examples of things you could consider to include in your salary negotiation:
+Here are some ideas of things you could consider during your salary negotiation:

 - Industry-specific knowledge